September 18, 2022

 • Cumulative Distance: 76.4 km

-After exploring Getaria last night, I returned to the pensión and logged on to the internet to try to work out my itinerary for the next few days.
-Flying by the seat of my pants, and just hiking like I’m in the backcountry (i.e., with a tent) wasn’t going to fly out here on the Camino del Norte.
+After exploring Getaria last night, I returned to the pensión and logged on to the internet to plan my itinerary for the next few days.
+Flying by the seat of my pants, and just hiking as if I’m in the backcountry (i.e., with a tent) isn’t going to fly out here on the Camino del Norte.

 It’s a good thing I devised a plan too, because the distance where I’d initially wanted to stop today was a non-starter.
-My guidebook showed an albergue in that town, but when I dug a little further, neither of the apps I’m using (WisePilgrim and FarOut) show that one exists there now.
+My guidebook listed an albergue in that town, but upon further investigation, neither of the apps I’m using (WisePilgrim and FarOut) indicates that one exists there now.
 Perhaps it’s another Covid casualty!
-So many albergues closed their doors in the spring of 2020 and just never re-opened.
+So many albergues closed their doors in the spring of 2020 and never reopened.

 I was, however, able to make a reservation at a small albergue in the town of Ibiri for this evening.
-It’s a shorter distance than I would have liked to walk, but I couldn’t pass up the opportunity to stay in an albergue that used to be part of a Basque dairy farm.
+It’s a shorter distance than I would have liked to walk, but I couldn’t pass up the opportunity to stay in an albergue that was once part of a Basque dairy farm.
 Other pilgrims who stayed there are raving about it, and so today will be a short day at just 23 kilometers.

-And while I was at it, I decided to make a reservation for tomorrow night as well.
-I think my strategy will to make a reservation just for one or two nights in advance, and then repeat the process at the end of the day.
-That way I have a feel for how far I can realisitically walk, but I still have some flexibility if I develop an injury that slows me down or if I want/need to take a day off.
+While I was at it, I decided to make a reservation for tomorrow night as well.
+My new strategy is to make a reservation for one or two nights in advance, and then repeat the process at the end of each day.
+This way, I have a sense of how far I can realistically walk, but I still have some flexibility if I develop an injury that slows me down or if I need to take a day off.

-After all, one day’s preparation isn’t like I’m committing to planning lodging for my entire 840-kilometer hike.
+One day of planning isn’t like I’m committing to all my lodging for this entire 840-kilometer hike.
 It just gives me a little peace of mind and a safety net so I’m not paying €175 for a room again!

 The Camino provides…but YOU have to put in some work too!